mgperry/plyrs/README.md

 )
 ```

-NB This can be done with `.pipe`, sure, see first paragraph. `plyrs` doesn't use `.pipe`
+NB This can be done with `.pipe`, sure, I refer you to the first paragraph. `plyrs`
-internally because it's not available everywhere, namely after `.groupby` calls.
+doesn't use `.pipe` internally because it's not available everywhere, namely after
+`.groupby` calls.

 There is a another trick in the decorator: if the first argument to a function is a
 dataframe, then it just calls the function directly.
 This means that everything can